IsteNITC-Website-2023/istetechquilla/content/posts/neuralink.md

 poster_designed_by: M Jashwanth
 cover_image: "/images/neuralink-jashwanth.jpg"
 description: Space, construction, finance, vehicles- it seems as though any industry would be left incomplete without the touch of Elon Musk.
-Neuralink is his latest addition to his vast repertoire.
+Neuralink is the latest addition to his vast repertoire.

 ---